New energy storage facilities in high demand in Germany | DW | 18.02.2021

 It's technology that pays off for operators.
 Excessive power from renewables can be bought at relatively cheap prices and sold on-demand with a good profit.

-Velten says it takes no longer than an hour to store 12 megawatts.
+Velten says it takes no longer than an hour to get a capacity of 12 megawatt-hours.
 It can be fed into the grid just as fast and almost nothing gets lost in between.
 "The self-drain rate of such a storage facility is only about 4% to 5% per month."

 Munich-based system developer The Mobility House (THM) is heavily involved in such storage projects.
 At Werdohl-Elvering, on the premises of an abandoned coal-fired plant, THM and its partners such as Daimler combined 2,000 lithium-ion modules from 600 Smart electric cars to create a power storage plant with a capacity of 10 megawatt-hours.